 MAKING MEMORIES SINCE 1948.

-Tate Farms is well known in North Alabama as a pumpkin farm, however pumpkins have only been a part of the farm for the last twenty out of sixty five years of farming for Homer Tate and his family.
+Tate Farms is well known in North Alabama as a pumpkin farm, however pumpkins have only been a part of the farm for the last twenty out of sixty eight years of farming for Homer Tate and his family.

 TATE FAMILY HISTORY